Lucky-0ne/FST_project/README.md

 # FST_project
-an alternate Atari Breakout game
+This is a project for the "Fortgeschrittene Softwaretechnik" course.
+An alternate Atari Breakout video game.

 required packages:
 `pip install -r requirements.txt`